albertintech/apai/docs/judiciary/fjbaa/legislative-text.md

 16. **"Nomination slate"** means the group of nominees submitted by the President to the Senate for selection to fill one or more available justice positions under Section 202;

-17. **"Bloc STAR voting"** means the multi-winner scored voting method established under Section 202(b) in which each senator assigns a score to each nominee, and available positions are filled sequentially through repeated single-winner rounds, each consisting of aggregate score tabulation to identify two finalists followed by a mandatory automatic runoff determined by pairwise preference;
+17. **"Bloc STAR voting"** means the scored voting method established under Section 202(b) in which each senator assigns a score to each nominee, available positions are filled sequentially through repeated single-winner rounds, and each round consists of aggregate score tabulation to identify two finalists followed by a mandatory automatic runoff determined by pairwise preference;

 18. **"Carryover nominee"** means a nominee who appeared on a prior nomination slate within five years of the original submission date and who is included on a subsequent slate at presidential discretion under Section 202(f).